What is a Manufactured Home?

 Benefits of Choosing a Manufactured Home

 - The base cost of a manufactured home is much lower than a traditional site-built house.
-A new manufactured house can cost half as much, per square foot, as a house.
+A new manufactured home can cost half as much, per square foot, as a house.

-- Manufactured houses are built to high safety standards.
+- Are manufactured homes safe?
+Manufactured houses are built to high safety standards.
 Federal laws require smoke detectors, escape windows, and limits on combustible materials around heating sources.
 You can be sure your manufactured home is safe.

 - There are many floor plans to choose from, and your manufactured home can have all of the amenities you desire.
 Many have walk-in closets, bay windows and fully-equipped kitchens.